thegeeklab/hugo-geekdoc/exampleSite/content/shortcodes/images/_index.md

 **Example:**

-Define your resources in the page front matter. `params.credits` are optional.
+Define your resources in the page front matter, custom parameter `params.credits` is optional.

 <!-- spellchecker-disable -->